opencog/learn/scm/gram-class/README.md

 There are a number of analogies that can be made to chemistry: a `ConnectorSeq` is a list of the chemical bonds bonds that can be formed.
-Thus, a pair `(w,d)` is a listing of an atom `w` and the bonds `d` it can form.
-Because any given atom can form bonds in several different ways, there are several different `d` that can be associated with `w`.
+Thus, a pair $(w,d)$ is a listing of an atom $w$ and the bonds $d$ it can form.
+Because any given atom can form bonds in several different ways, there are several different $d$ that can be associated with $w$.
 The act of classification is like saying that chlorine, fluorine and bromine are all very similar in the bonds that they form.
 The act of connector merging is like saying that the halides all bond similarly to the alkalis.